jbrennan/style/code_style.md

 ### Control Structures

-Control structures like `if`, `for`, `while`, etc all require one space between the keyword and the open paren, and one space between the closing paren and the opening brace.
-There should be no padding spaces inside the parens before the actual condition.
+Control structures like `if`, `for`, `while`, etc., all require one space between the keyword and the open parenthesis, and one space between the closing parenthesis and the opening brace.
+There should be no padding whitespace inside the parentheses before the actual condition.

-	if (someCondition == otherThing) {
+    if (condition) {
-		NSLog(@"Great success!", nil);
+        // Handle the condition
     }

 Assignments inside conditionals should be avoided, but in the case of `-init`, should be wrapped in double parentheses, as recommended by the Clang Fixit system.

-Using control structures without braces should be avoided, as this can lead to hard to detect errors if additional lines are later added.
-If you decide to go without braces, prefer to keep your code all on one line:

-	if (!condition) return; // bailing early.

-####Comparing against `nil` and buddies

-When comparing a variable for equality against `nil` or some constant, put the constant value first.
-This avoids accidentally forgetting the second `=` sign and therefore avoids an accidental assignment inside the conditional.
-Though the Clang compiler will warn against such occurrences, it's just better practice to avoid the mistakes altogether.

-	if (hopefullyExistingObject = nil) { ... // oops! bad.
-	if (nil == hopefullyExistingObject) { ... // much better.
-No chance for bugs here.
+Always try to use control structures without braces, as this leads to easier to understand code.
+If the handling of the condition requires more than a single line of code, it should be performed in a dedicated method.

+    if (condition)
+        [self handleCondition];

 Project Conventions
 -----------------